deepanshigaur/Treasure-Hunt-Game/README.md

 ### Software Lead - Deepanshi Gaur

 * Worked as integration specialist by underlining our responsibilities and contacting other team mates, making deadlines and making sure everyone meets them.
-* Regularly met on Tuesdays and Thursdays to ensure progress and discussed new ideas that can make the game more interesting.
+Regularly met on Tuesdays and Thursdays to ensure progress and discussed new ideas that can make the game more interesting.
+She also helped in creating the User Interface Images with the front-end specialist and designed the overall layout of the game screen.

 ### Front End Specialist - Joey Zhang

-* Specifically analysed the structure of the Johnson's building in Dickinson Community to map out the backound of the game, Created the player icon and the hidden treasure.
+* Specifically analysed the structure of the Johnson's building in Dickinson Community to map out the background of the game, Created the player icon and the hidden treasure.
-* Created the game start screen, game screen and the game over screen.
+* Created the game start screen, game screen, winning screen and the game over screen.

 ### Back End Specialist - Kweku Antwi-Obeng